 yew

-An evergreen coniferous tree with dark needles and red berry-like seed cases, native to Europe and parts of Asia.
+Yew (noun) means an evergreen coniferous tree with dark needles and red berry-like seed cases, native to Europe and parts of Asia.
+Example: “The old churchyard was lined with ancient yew trees.”

-How to Use Yew
+How to use yew

 Learner’s notesIn plain EnglishA dark, dense evergreen tree, historically used for making bows, and often planted in old churchyards.